Skip to content

 Recyclability100% recyclable

-Reuse PotentialHigh (beams, plates can be repurposed)
+Reuse PotentialHigh (beams and plates can be repurposed)

 Embodied EnergyHigh (20–35 MJ/kg)

-Carbon IntensityHigh, but declining with new tech
+Carbon IntensityHigh but declining with new technology

 Longevity50–100+ years with maintenance